 Which Is The Healthiest Junk Food?

 The healthiest junk food is the one that you can do yourself at home.
 Eating junk food doesn’t have to mean eating garbage or processed food.
-If you like convenient food, you can still eat them on the daily basis, and improve the nutrient density by cooking it yourself.
+If you like convenient food, you can still eat them on a daily basis, and improve the nutrient density by cooking it yourself.

 - Homemade pizza